I may get paid commission for purchases made after clicking a link in this post.

 In this post I’ll show you exactly how to set up the Yoast SEO plugin so you get the maximum benefit from it.

-- To learn more about SEO, you can read my post on how to boost your blog’s SEO
+- To learn more about SEO, you can read my beginner’s guide to SEO for bloggers

 - To learn more about the Yoast SEO plugin, check out my post on how to use the Yoast SEO plugin to grow your blog